Candidate Incentive Distributions: How voting methods shape electoral incentives

-We can see the effects of having more or fewer candidates in a race more clearly in figure \ref{fig:Earth-Mover's-Distance}.
-In Plurality, Plurality Top 2, IRV, Approval, and (to a lesser extent) Score, the incentives become less equitable the more candidates are in the race.
-This is consistent with Merrill and Adams' finding that, under Plurality, ``the more candidates there are, the more extreme the candidate's optimal position''\cite{plurality_centrifugal_incentives}.
-With Approval Top 2, STAR, and Minimax, the incentives become more equitable with more candidates in the race.
+We can see the effects of having more or fewer candidates more clearly in figure \ref{fig:Earth-Mover's-Distance}.
+In Plurality, Plurality Top 2, IRV, and Approval, the incentives become less equitable with more candidates.
+This is consistent with Merrill and Adams' \citeyearpar{plurality_centrifugal_incentives} finding that, under Plurality, ``the more candidates there are, the more extreme the candidate's optimal position''.
+With Approval Top 2, STAR, and Minimax, having more candidates makes the incentives more equitable.
 Regardless of the number of candidates, Plurality's incentives are the most imbalanced, followed by Plurality Top 2, IRV, and then everything else.
 However, the relative magnitudes of these differences change considerably with the number of candidates.
-With three candidates, Plurality has an earth mover's distance from uniformity (EMU) of .181, IRV has an EMU of .117, and STAR has an EMU of .082; the difference between IRV and Plurality is bigger than the difference between IRV and STAR.
-With 10 candidates these numbers are .288, .170, and .029, respectively; IRV is closer to Plurality than to STAR.
+With three candidates, Plurality has an earth mover's distance from uniformity (EMU) of .178, IRV has an EMU of .114, and STAR has an EMU of .080; the difference between IRV and Plurality is bigger than the difference between IRV and STAR.
+With 10 candidates these numbers are .287, .172, and .028, respectively; IRV is closer to Plurality than to STAR.